 La Peer Health Systems offers many eyelid procedures.
 In addition to ptosis surgery, our eyelid procedures include:

 - Upper and Lower Blepharoplasty: Corrects hollowed lower eyelids or droopy upper eyelids.

 - Eyelid Malposition: Corrects an eyelid that turns inward or outward.

 - Eyelid Retraction: Addresses upper or lower eyelids that are either too high or too low.

 At La Peer Health Systems, we employ expert oculoplastic surgeons who can teach you everything you need to know about the different types of eyelid procedures.
 Our surgeons are happy to address your eyelid surgery concerns and questions and help you determine which procedure is right for you.

-Ptosis is the drooping of the upper eyelid, which can result in a reduction in the field of vision when the eyelid obstructs the pupil.
+Ptosis involves drooping of the upper eyelids, which can result in a reduction in the field of vision when the eyelids obstruct the pupil.
 The drooping is the result of reduced muscle tone in the eye muscles.